sergeyzolotukhin/english/README.md

 4. As User I want have online idioms store.
 5. As User I want have index of my books.
 6. As User I want have irregular verbs store.
-7. As User I want identify parts of speech (noun, verb)
+8. As Dev I want migrate to spring integration for take expandability.